w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

-When a site offers multiple languages or offers multiple locales for a given language (or both), the result of language negotiation might not be what the user would have chosen.
+When a site offers multiple languages or offers multiple locales for a given language (or both), the result of locale negotiation might not be what the user would have chosen.
 When this happens, the user should be provided a convenient control in a predictable, visible location to choose the locale for herself.